Accords-Library/v3.accords-library.com/README.md

     - Reduced client-side complexity
     - Would require edge computing to reduce latency
     - Data caching to speed up response time
-  - Astro built-in View transitions and client-side navigation
-  - Some data caching between the web server and CMS (to be improved)

 - SEO

   - Good defaults for the metadata and OpenGraph properties
   - Each page can provide a custom title, description, thumbnail, video, audio to be used
-  - Each language variants are indexes seperately.
+  - Each language variants are indexed seperately.

 - Complexity
   - The complexity should be moved away from public-facing parts of the codebase